OlivierLD/raspberry-coffee/Project.Trunk/System.Languages/LanguageComparison.md

 - It runs on a Java Virtual Machine.
 As a result, a `class` compiled somewhere will run _without any modification_ on any other system where a JVM is available.
 The portability is taken care of by the implementation of the virtual machine.
+    - The Java Virtual Machine (JVM) runs three threads:
+        - The `runtime`, that runs your programs
+        - The `finalizer`, that flags the variables no longer in use, so they can be freed
+        - The `garbage collector` (GC) that removes (frees) the variables flagged by the `finalizer`
 - Java does not need linkage (link libraries),  the `classpath` takes care of it.

 This eliminates a lot of the issues inherent to `C`.